kyoh-dev/lookout/README.md

 # ![Camp](avatar.png) Lookout

-A web app and API to find camping grounds and surrounding areas of interest in Victoria, Australia.
+A collated database and API of camping sites, parks reserves and other recreational sites around Victoria, Australia.

 ### To do
-- [ ] Write load scripts and `dbt` transformations and data tests
+- [ ] Write load scripts, `dbt` transformations and data tests
   - [ ] Allow downloading file from external source to container
 - [ ] Build API and accompanying unit tests
 - [ ] Build frontend app